You never truly see yourself.

 If you take a photo and look at the photo: That's you as the machine sees you.

-There is no way to see yourself the same way you see the world around you.
+There is no way to see yourself the same way you see the world around you, much less from the same place.
+From a close place.

 In a way, as you perceive the world, your own self-image is but a reflection to the world.